MarcoCaamal/Other-PHP-Framework/docs/en/events-guide.md

 - `router.matched`: Fired when a route has been matched with the current request
 - `view.rendering`: Fired before a view is rendered
 - `view.rendered`: Fired after a view has been rendered
+- `session.started`: Fired when a session is started

 ## System Event Examples